Greenhouse Gas Emissions and Energy Use

 Governance and Risk Management

-Our Board and executive management team are actively engaged in Elanco’s activities and approach to addressing climate-related risks and opportunities.
-The Corporate Governance Committee provides oversight and guidance for our overall ESG & sustainability program, including our strategy, programs and policies related to climate change and operational sustainability.
-These include emissions and waste reduction efforts, consumption of energy and water, and investments in renewable energy – such as our commitment to source 100% renewable electricity by 2030.
-Additionally, the Audit Committee reviews policies and practices related to environmental protection, monitors compliance and reports or makes recommendations to the full Board, as appropriate.
+Our Board of Directors oversees, and our executive management team is engaged in, Elanco’s activities and approach to address climate-related risks and opportunities.
+The Board’s Corporate Governance Committee oversees our overall ESG and sustainability program – including our strategy, programs and policies related to climate change and operational sustainability.
+These include monitoring efforts to reduce emissions, waste and the consumption of energy and water, investments in renewable energy, development of our climate transition plan and goals, and efforts to comply with current and future climate-related disclosure regulations.

 Our Global Head of ESG and Sustainability oversees internal management of Elanco’s climate-related strategy, programs, goals and disclosures – with further oversight from the Elanco Healthy Purpose Steering Committee.
 Our Healthy, Safety and Environment (HSE) organization – part of our manufacturing and quality business unit and led by our Senior Director of Global HSE – has operational responsibility for the resilience of our operations, including energy and water use, as well as waste and emissions management.
 HSE receives oversight from the global HSE Steering Committee, a cross-functional group which includes representatives such as our Executive Vice President of Human Resources; our Executive Vice President of Manufacturing and Quality; our Executive Vice President, General Counsel and Corporate Secretary; our Executive Vice President of Innovation and Regulatory and our Global Head of ESG and Sustainability.

-In addition, all business areas, including Manufacturing and Quality, Research and Development, affiliate locations and general administrative offices, are required to operate with an HSE management system that adheres to the requirements of the Elanco HSE Policy and associated standards.
+All business areas, including manufacturing and quality, research and development, affiliate locations and general administrative offices, are required to operate with an HSE management system that adheres to the requirements of the Elanco HSE Policy and associated standards.
 The basic elements of the HSE Management System Standard align with internationally recognized management systems such as ISO45001 (Occupational Health and Safety Management Systems), ISO14001 (Environmental Management Systems), American Chemistry Council’s Responsible Care Management System and the Occupational Safety and Health Administration Voluntary Protection Program.

-The content of this brief is informed by the following ESG disclosure standards:
+The content of this brief is informed by global ESG disclosure standards and frameworks.

 Connect with Elanco